 If a business owner has challenges, their coach will help them navigate their concerns in the most efficient way possible and lead them to a path that leads to business success.

-Having a business coach is like having an extremely experienced companion on your crew, and the value they give to business owners is an investment.
+Having a business coach is like having an extremely experienced companion on your crew, and the value they give to small business owners is an investment.